MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-markdown-guidance.md

 Mermaid lets you create diagrams and visualizations using text and code.

 > [!NOTE]
-> - Not all syntax in the content linked below for diagram types works in Azure DevOps.
+> - Not all syntax in the following linked content for diagram types works in Azure DevOps.
 For example, we don't support most HTML tags, Font Awesome, `flowchart` syntax (`graph` used instead), or LongArrow `---->`.
 > - Mermaid isn't supported in the Internet Explorer browser.
 > - If you experience an "Unsupported diagram type", the functionality may not be yet available in your org due to usual deployment scheme.